""

 This undergraduate certificate must be completed concurrently with the student’s undergraduate degree.
 Students cannot delay degree completion to complete the certificate.

-2. Students will understand the responsible and ethical use of mass media to disseminate information to sports-interested audiences.
+3. Understand the responsible and ethical use of mass media to convey information to sports-interested audiences.

-3. Students will be able to articulate the role of sports in culture and society and the media’s relationship to that role.
+4. Appreciate and articulate the role of sports in culture and society and the media’s relationship with that role.

-Matt Hermann is the undergraduate advisor for the Sports Communication Certificate.
-Students are encouraged to meet with Herman when they have questions about the courses and requirements for the certificate.
-Contact him by email at mrhermann@wisc.edu.
+Matt Hermann is the undergraduate adviser for the Sports Communication Certificate.
+Students are encouraged to meet with Matt if they have questions about the courses and requirements for the certificate.
+Contact him via email at mrhermann@wisc.edu.

 Every L&S major opens a world of possibilities.
 SuccessWorks at the College of Letters & Science helps students turn the academic skills learned in their major, certificates, and other coursework into fulfilling lives after graduation, whether that means jobs, public service, graduate school or other career pursuits.